rocketproplab/AltiumManufacturingAndDRC/README.md

 # AltiumManufacturingAndDRC
-Altium OutJob file for generating gerbers, PNPs, etc. Also includes Rules file for JLC, Oshpark
+Altium OutJob file for generating gerbers, PNPs, etc. Also includes Rules file for JLC, Oshpark REMEMBER TO CREATE A MECHANICAL BOARD OUTLINE FIRST!!!!

 How to use Altium Outjob file for generating manufacturing documents:
 1. Download Outjob file + drag and drop into project folder.
 Then right-click on the project >> add existing files to project (Make sure Outjob file appears under)